marimeireles/psychonautgirl/opensource_internships.md

         - The critics of Elinor Ostrom's work and more on Tragedy of the commons
         - Producing Open Source Software by Karl Fogel
 - history of open source
-    - [stallman's blog](https://stallman.org/) -> the ideas behind free software are great and impractible.
+    - [stallman's blog](https://stallman.org/) -> the ideas behind free software are absolutely great but also often very impractible.
 It's a very relevant source of material to understand the purist's perspective and the ideas of the main proponent of this movement.
     - the cathedral and the bazaar -> good analysis on a technical perspective of old open source contribution systems, completely overlooks the social aspects of it, which is both expected for the time and a less relevant subject since everyone was basically one homegeneous blob.
 Also it's [Eric S. Raymond](http://www.catb.org/~esr/personal.html)
     - linux foundation's podcast -> I should listen to it
     - open source surveys conducted by github -> they're great, but only go to 2015 or 17?
 Have to find the links again.